 Hi!
 I should probably tell you about myself as a writer, even if you were here to find out some other kind of thing!
 I write the cooking and lifestyle blog Ben & Birdy.
 I'm not sure why I wrote "lifestyle."
 Maybe I mean the kind of lifestyle where you sew your hand to a maple leaf garland while drinking pinot noir.

 I have written the grown-up books Catastrophic Happiness (Little, Brown) and Waiting for Birdy (Penguin).
-I have also written the middle-grade novel One Mixed-Up Night (Random House), and Stitch Camp, which is a kids' craft book I co-wrote with my friend Nicole, and How to Be a Person, which is coming out in May 2020.
+I have also written the middle-grade novel One Mixed-Up Night (Random House), Stitch Camp, which is a kids' craft book I co-wrote with my friend Nicole, and How to Be a Person, which is coming out in May 2020.

 I am the etiquette columnist at Real Simple, where I have been a frequent contributor to the "I Want to Like You" podcast series.
 I also write a parenting-teens advice column.